Bonita London, Ph.D.

 Columbia University (2006) Professor, Social and Health Psychology

-Dr. London will be reviewing graduate student applications for the 2022-2023 academic year.
+Dr. Bonita London will be reviewing graduate student applications for the 2023-2024 academic year

 Social identity and intergroup processes; stereotyping and prejudice, stress and coping, social and motivational factors in academic achievement.